javierbarbero/DEAMATLAB/readme.txt

-Ôªø#Data Envelopment Analysis Toolbox for MATLAB
+Data Envelopment Analysis Toolbox for MATLAB
 Version 1.0
 http://www.deatoolbox.com

-##Authors:
+Authors:

-Inmaculada C. √Ålvarez
+Inmaculada C. ¡lvarez
 Javier Barbero

-Jos√© L. Zof√≠o.
+JosÈ L. ZofÌo.

-##Usage:

 To use the Toolbox add the folder called "deatoolbox" to the MATLAB path.